Skip to main content

 Library

-Our centrally located Senior School library is a spacious facility of more than 740 square metres and was renovated and re-opened in 2015 as part of the Cirne Hall construction project.
-A librarian and two library assistants are available to help students and support teachers by offering instruction in locating relevant, quality resources.
-The library is open seven days a week; teachers and stewards (student volunteers) supervise the library during evenings and on weekends.
+Our centrally located and spacious Senior School library was renovated and re-opened in 2015 as part of the Cirne Hall construction project.
+A librarian and two library assistants are available to help students and support teachers during the academic day, offering instruction in finding and evaluating relevant, quality resources.
+Teachers and stewards (student volunteers) supervise during evenings and Sunday evenings, ensuring that the warm and welcoming space is available for quiet study.

 The library’s collection of almost 10,000 volumes includes materials from all areas of study.
-Hundreds of fiction, non-fiction and reference books are added to the collection each year.
-The library subscribes to 30 print journals and magazines, as well as a comprehensive selection of electronic databases, providing access to thousands of journal articles and quality Internet resources.
-These databases are available on and off campus through an intranet site, updated frequently to ensure that every area of the curriculum is being met.
+New fiction, non-fiction and reference books are added to the collection each year, in print and digital form; the library hosts its own ebook & audiobook collection.
+The library subscribes to a number of academic databases, providing access to thousands of scholarly articles.

-The library uses an integrated system to catalogue and circulate materials; students can search the catalogue, renew materials they have checked out, and place holds for books online.
-Additional resources include eight computer workstations, two printer/photocopiers and a scanner.
-Library programs include weekly and monthly book clubs, author visits, frequent contests and more.
+The library uses an integrated system to catalogue and circulate materials; students can search for books, renew materials they have checked out, and place holds for books online or using the app.
+Additional resources include a printer/photocopier/scanner and a tinker table.
+Library programs include weekly book clubs, frequent contests, an annual reading marathon and more.
 Student suggestions for new books and innovative programmes are welcome and encouraged.

 LeVan Hall